Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

     2. How is the syntactic structure encoded and manipulated by the system?
     3. How is the flow of information flexibly controlled in response to task demands?
     4. How are memory and learning employed in the system?
-- Symbol grounding problem: how symbols are mapped to concepts.
+- *Symbol grounding problem*: how symbols are mapped to concepts.
 - E.g. How the word “dog” is mapped to a real dog and to the concept of a dog.
-- Semantic pointer: a neural representation that carries partial semantic content and can be composed into representational structures.
+- *Semantic pointer*: a neural representation that carries partial semantic content and can be composed into representational structures.
 - Semantic pointers bear systematic relations to what they point to unlike computer pointers.
 - E.g. A “cat” semantic pointer points to the semantic pointers for “whiskers”, “four legs”, “fur”, etc.
 - The relationship between a semantic pointer and what it points to can be thought of as compression.